-Mayonnaise for the KFC burger in China was upgraded to 3rd generation in which the fat content decreased from 70% to 35%.
+Taco Bell’s Fresco Menu has seven signature items that are each under 350 calories and 10 grams of fat.
+Mayonnaise for the KFC burger in China was upgraded to third-generation in which the fat content decreased from 70% to 35%.

-KFC Africa replaced the Original Recipe Fillet with a Skinless Fillet in March 2013.
-This resulted in decreasing the fat from 12 grams to 5 grams per 100 grams and the total energy from 247 Calories to 198 Calories per 100 grams.
+KFC South Africa replaced the Original Recipe Fillet with a Skinless Fillet in March 2013.
+This resulted in decreasing the fat from 12 grams to five grams per 100 grams and the total energy from 247 Calories to 198 Calories per 100 grams.

 KFC UK began testing non-fried options and investing in restaurant ovens to support this initiative in 2011.
 Three restaurants in the region have also been early adopters of the government's Food Standards Agency to test putting calories on menu boards.